glouppe/info8010-deep-learning/lecture6.md

 ## Fast R-CNN

-- The main performance bottleneck of an R-CNN model is the need to independently extract features for each proposed region.
+- The main performance bottleneck of R-CNN is the need to independently extract features for each proposed region.
 - Fast R-CNN uses the entire image as input to the CNN for feature extraction, rather than each proposed region.
 - Fast R-CNN introduces RoI pooling for producing feature vectors of fixed size from region proposals of different sizes.